A Gene Ranking Framework Enhances the Design Efficiency of Genome-Scale Constraint-Based Metabolic Networks under Time Limits: Computational Experiments

-In this study, we present nine strategies for quantifying gene importance by utilizing GPR associations and the topological features of constraint-based metabolic networks.
-These strategies allow for the prior ranking of genes, enabling the systematic identification of those most involved in key biological processes.
-The binary variables associated with the selected genes are then assigned values of 0 or 1 and integrated into our modified Gene-Ranked RatGene framework.
-We conducted computational experiments on three datasets from the BiGG database\cite{norsigian2020bigg} to evaluate the effectiveness of the proposed strategies.
-The datasets iML1515 and iMM904 represent the genome-scale metabolic networks of \textit{E. coli} and \textit{S. cerevisiae}, respectively.
-The e$\_$coli$\_$core dataset represents a small-scale \textit{E. coli} network.
-All experiments were performed on an Ubuntu 20.04 system equipped with an AMD Ryzen Threadripper3 3970X CPU (3.70 GHz, 32 cores / 64 threads).
-The computational environment included IBM ILOG CPLEX 12.10, the COBRA Toolbox v3.0 \cite{heirendt2019creation}, and MATLAB R2019b. \\ \textbf{Method \Rmnum{1}} denotes the proposed Gene-Ranked RatGene framework by this study, and the original RatGene is denoted as \textbf{Method \Rmnum{2}} in the following context.
-Two main metrics were used for evaluation: the number of successful cases and the average runtime.
-A successful case is defined as one in which the computational method can successfully identify a valid gene knockout strategy enabling growth-coupled production for a target metabolite. \\ Table~\ref{t1} summarizes the performance of Method \Rmnum{1} using three different sizes of ranked gene sets and Method \Rmnum{2} used as the benchmark on the iMM904 dataset under a fixed time limit.
-The results are divided into three categories: (1) only Method \Rmnum{1} succeeded, (2) both Methods succeeded, and (3) only Method \Rmnum{2} succeeded.
+Table~\ref{t1} summarizes the performance of Method \Rmnum{1} using three different sizes of ranked gene sets and Method \Rmnum{2} used as the benchmark on the iMM904 dataset under a fixed time limit.
+The results of metabolites are divided into three categories: (1) only Method \Rmnum{1} succeeded, (2) both Methods succeeded, and (3) only Method \Rmnum{2} succeeded.
 As shown in Table~\ref{t1}, Method \Rmnum{1} incorporating gene importance rankings consistently outperformed Method \Rmnum{2} in terms of both the number of successful cases and average runtime.
 When the most important single gene was selected and assigned 0 and 1, treating each as a mutually exclusive parallel process, Method \Rmnum{1} achieved 36.84$\%$–52.63$\%$ more successful cases than Method \Rmnum{2}, indicating a notable improvement.
 It also reproduced over 80$\%$ of success cases of Method \Rmnum{2} while reducing runtime, demonstrating both reliability and efficiency.
 Similarly, when the two most important genes were selected, Method \Rmnum{1} yielded up to 113.68$\%$ additional successful cases, while still recovering approximately 90$\%$ of Method \Rmnum{2}’s results and reducing runtime.
 This confirms a clear and significant advantage over Method \Rmnum{2}.
 When the three most important genes were used, Method \Rmnum{1} achieved a 118$\%$-186$\%$ increase in successful cases compared to Method \Rmnum{2}.
 It also matched up to 95$\%$ of success cases of Method \Rmnum{2}, while continuing to reduce computation time, highlighting both robustness and efficiency.
 Among the successful cases obtained only by Method \Rmnum{2}, the average runtime is greater than the average runtime of all successful cases by Method \Rmnum{2}.
 This suggests the potential complexity of these cases, which may explain why Method \Rmnum{1} failed to produce results within the time limit.
 Furthermore, comparison across different gene set sizes shows that selecting more important genes steadily improved performance in both the (1) and (2) categories.
 Notably, the results of cases in (1) showed a more than threefold increase, demonstrating the framework’s effectiveness in identifying additional, previously undetected successful cases.
 These findings highlight the scalability, efficiency, and effectiveness of the proposed framework.
-For further details, refer to Table S1 in the supplementary file.\\